Se-Gl/greencss-deprecated/posts-doc/layout-break-inside.md

 ## How to work with break inside

-Use the `break-inside-{keyword}` how an element, a column or the page behaves after an element.
+Use the `break-inside-{keyword}` to control how an element, a column or the page behaves inside of an element.
 Use the `break-inside-avoid` utility class, for example, to force to always avoid a break inside an element.

 ```html
 <article class="col-2 gap-20px">